marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 }
 ```

-- This structure is largely self-explanatory
-  - Processes declare their inputs, a script that operates on those inputs, and the expected outputs of that script
-  - The details of how these pieces interact in practice will be clear when we see an example without any placeholders
-  - A potentially unintuitive component are the input and output type qualifiers that precede their names
-  - These will also become clear shortly, but for now they are essentially like type declarations which will influence how Nextflow interprets and manipulates those variables
+This structure is largely self-explanatory.
+Processes declare their inputs, a script that operates on those inputs, and the expected outputs of that script.
+The details of how these pieces interact in practice will be clear when we see an example without any placeholders.
+A potentially unintuitive component are the input and output type qualifiers that precede their names.
+These will also become clear shortly, but for now they are essentially like type declarations which will influence how Nextflow interprets and manipulates those variables.

-- Another way of looking at process is as functions, where the inputs and output are still placeholders for some literal values
-- Accordingly, processes are linked together through another structure called a workflow:
+Another way of looking at process is as functions, where the inputs and output are still placeholders for some literal values.
+Accordingly, processes are linked together through another structure called a workflow:

 ```java
 workflow {